Digitalbrainstem/ejs-grammar/README.md

 # EJS Language Support #

+### NOTICE: If you are not seeing any style, set your file associations for "*.ejs" to html ###

+- See CHANGELOG if you have issues with setting file.association

 Syntax highlighting for EJS, Javascript, and HTML tags.
 Includes javascript autocompletion.

 Please rate this and provide feedback for 2 reasons: